🍓🍷 STRAWBERRY RHUBARB WINE — Oh My!…

 For Black Americans, these traditions were passed down alongside remedies, preserves, and other kitchen craft.
 Which is why this date always brings to mind the beloved cookbook and cultural heirloom Spoonbread & Strawberry Wine (pictured above) — a stunning blend of stories and recipes that preserve Black family traditions across generations.
 Written by the legendary Darden sisters, Norma Jean and Carole, it remains a must-have on many kitchen shelves (including mine).

-Bonus nugget: I had the honor of interviewing Norma Jean Dardenback in 2005 for the Southern Foodways Alliance’s SFA Founders Oral History Project — and I’ll be sharing some never-before-heard reflections and behind-the-scenes moments from that conversation exclusively with my Patreon peeps…
+🎙️ I also had the honor of interviewing Restaurateur, Chef & Culinarian Extraordinaire, Norma Jean Darden co author of “Spoonbread & Strawberry Wine” back in 2005 for the Southern Foodways Alliance’s SFA Founders Oral History Project —Not only am i sharing a transcript of that conversation but also never-before-heard reflections and behind-the-scenes moments exclusively with my Patreon peeps as well…

 🟥🍷 PS: Strawberry Rhubarb Wine is part of the Red Drink conversation!